“Are you sure someone else has landed?” It was the first time I heard Kiko sound seriously nervous.

 Kiko smiled.
 “Those are the best kind of friends.”

-“I’ve known Rei a long time.
+She turned to face her, “I’ve known Rei a long time.
 I made a promise to protect her no matter what.”

 It’s true.
 Rei and Kiko were very close.
 Kiko was like Rei’s older, protective sister.
 They always seemed to know what the other was thinking.
 Or maybe they were always in Rei’s soul link, which was possible.